exegeteio/exegete.io/src/_posts/2023-02-04-code-as-art-.md

 Some days I ponder if software development is akin to an entire team of people working on the same art piece, all at the same time.

-Listened to this keynote yesterday, after an episode of the Remote Ruby podcast.
+This stems from listening to [this keynote](https://youtu.be/rI8tNMsozo0) yesterday, after an episode of the [Remote Ruby](https://remoteruby.com/216) podcast.
 One of the things which stood out to me, was Hickey’s suggestion to stick to standard data structures.
 Much of the time, I would agree with using the language built ins before creating a class, but the flip side of that coin is you do not know how much scrutiny that data has undergone.